5.00

 About Course

-This 3-hour Cultural Competency CE course provides mental health professionals with practical frameworks and clinical tools to enhance culturally responsive care.
+This 3-hour Cultural Competency course provides mental health professionals with practical frameworks and clinical tools to enhance culturally responsive care.
 Designed for counselors, therapists, social workers, and related practitioners, this training addresses the impact of cultural identity, systemic barriers, and personal bias on the therapeutic relationship.

 Show More